-An HMO (House in Multiple Occupation) is a property that is occupied by three or more people creating two or more households, ie. a couple and a friend will form a HMO.
+An HMO (House in Multiple Occupation) is a property that is occupied by three or more people creating two or more households.
+For example: a couple and a friend will form a HMO.

-Each habitable unit in an HMO will be subject to the same standards as an individual dwelling but there are additional standards relating to management, fire safety and facilities.
+Each habitable unit in an HMO will be subject to the same standards as an individual dwelling, but there are additional standards relating to management, fire safety and facilities.

 Links to Breckland Council's standards for fire precautions and amenities are given below:

 Mandatory HMO licensing

 As of 1 October 2018 it became a legal requirement that all HMOs occupied by five or more people forming two or more households will require a licence.
 An application for a licence should be made to Breckland District Council by the owner or manager of the property.